Go to Top

 Because the case was settled, we are left without a ruling from the high court about whether Oxford-comma lovers are truly vindicated after all.
 But the Maine Legislature is likely to keep its i’s dotted, its t’s crossed and its list items firmly separated by semicolons from now on.

-Administrative Manager Amy Laburda, who is based in our Stamford, Connecticut office, is the editor of the firm’s recently updated book, Looking Ahead: Life, Family, Wealth and Business After 55.
-She also edited the firm’s book The High Achiever’s Guide To Wealth, as well as co-authoring two of its chapters.
+Administrative Manager Amy Laburda, who is based in our Stamford, Connecticut office, is the editor of the firm’s recently updated book, The High Achiever’s Guide To Wealth, and co-authored two of its chapters.
+She also edited the firm’s previous book Looking Ahead: Life, Family, Wealth and Business After 55.

 The views expressed in this post are solely those of the author.
 We welcome additional perspectives in our comments section as long as they are on topic, civil in tone and signed with the writer's full name.
 All comments will be reviewed by our moderator prior to publication.